Generating 2,000+ Amazon Appeals at an 87% Success Rate

 GPT-4o-mini Generation Engine

-The core generation layer uses OpenAI GPT-4o-mini with a custom-engineered legal prompt system built specifically for Amazon's reinstatement framework.
+The generation layer runs on GPT-4o-mini with a custom legal prompt system built specifically around Amazon's reinstatement framework.
 It structures every appeal according to Amazon's own preferred format, Plan of Action, Root Cause, Corrective Steps, and dynamically adapts tone and emphasis based on the specific violation type, whether that's an inauthentic complaint, a policy breach, or a performance-related suspension.
 The result is a fully formatted, professional appeal document delivered in under 3 minutes.

 Admin Prompt Engineering Panel

 Behind the seller-facing product sits a full internal admin dashboard that gives the team complete control over the AI's behaviour.
 Prompts can be iterated and versioned, legal templates managed and updated, and A/B tests run between document variants to compare approval rates across different writing approaches.
-Every change is tracked and logged, turning what is usually a guesswork-driven process into a measurable, data-backed discipline.
+Every change is tracked and logged, turning what usually runs on gut feeling into something measurable and repeatable.

 Stripe-Gated Seller Portal

-Sellers access the platform through a clean, guided onboarding flow that walks them through their case details step by step.
-Stripe handles all payment and subscription logic, while the portal provides a full dashboard to track every appeal ever generated, including current status, submission history, and outcome records.
-Nothing gets lost, and sellers always know exactly where their case stands.
+Sellers come in through a clean, guided onboarding flow that walks them through their case details one step at a time.
+Stripe handles all the payment and subscription logic, and the portal gives them a full dashboard to track every appeal they have ever generated, including status, submission history, and outcome records.
+Nothing slips through the cracks and sellers always know exactly where their case stands.

 The platform runs on a serverless Next.js 14 architecture, with API routes handling all AI orchestration between the RAG pipeline and the generation engine.
 The two AI layers, Gemini for retrieval and GPT-4o-mini for generation, are fully decoupled, meaning each can be scaled, swapped, or improved independently without touching the other.
 Supabase handles all persistent data: user accounts, appeal records, prompt versions, and A/B test results.
 The entire system is designed to deliver a complete, submission-ready appeal document in under 3 minutes at any volume.